 Digitalization of Logistics

 Lack of real-time information + lack of communication = surge in detention charges

 With an automated TMS, you will have access to real-time data about your shipment, and you can make proactive decisions – it pays to stay organized.

 - Documentation and verification at the bay can eat into your unloading time.
 Digitizing this process will ensure this verification is done earlier and the shipment need not wait once it arrives at the bay.

 - Having real-time data about your shipment movement will help you understand the exact time and date at which it will arrive at the bay.
 This information gives you enough time to determine your bays’ loading capacity and create a contingency plan in case of any issues.

 - Inform everyone involved: As the logistics supply chain interlinks many processes, it is a good idea to keep everyone informed about a shipment’s whereabouts.
 With real-time tracking information in place, it is easy to disseminate the information to the appropriate channels.
 That could include your folks in charge at the unloading point, vendors, and even your end customers.

-Having the right information can empower the decision-makers to take appropriate recourse thus avoiding a surge in detention charges.
+Having the right information can empower the decision-makers to take appropriate recourse, thus avoiding a surge in detention charges.

-Data + technology is power
+Data and technology are power

-But empowered with an automated transport management system (TMS) where your end-end logistics process is digitized – makes you and all the stakeholders in the process privy to critical information that will help them plan, execute, make data-backed informed decisions, and eventually cut costs.
-Don’t shrug off the above-mentioned situations, don’t create a blanket acceptance of “business as usual” rules and processes – between internal departments, and between the shipper and the transporter.
+But empowered with an automated transport management system (TMS) where your end-end logistics process is digitized – makes you and all the stakeholders in the process are privy to critical information that will help them plan, execute, make data-backed informed decisions, and eventually cut costs.
+Don’t shrug off the above-mentioned situations, and don’t create a blanket acceptance of “business as usual” rules and processes – between internal departments and between the shipper and the transporter.